PavanRangani/docs/docs/prd/limited-partnership/activity-task.md

 - Activity type details and Wire Instruction is shown in the single note.
 [See this](https://drive.google.com/file/d/16hTdB2xtgudaC8qlo17czyZEVOQRknCV/view?usp=sharing)
 - Once a task is created and the user will update the activity note or wire instruction note, the system will not update the existing task note.

+## Prefill From, To & Amount for `Client Service - Money Movement` category sub-tasks

+### System Rule
+- This feature is applicable only for Capital call tasks.
+(For any type of activity except Distribution)
+- This feature will work same for the sytsematic template or manually template.
+- If any template will have more than one subtasks, system will prefill the same value of `From`, `To` & `Amount` for all subtasks.
+- When user approve the activity task having template which has `Client Service - Money Movement` category subtask, system will prefill `From, To & Amount` based on the Capital call or Wire Instruction details of the activity.
+    - From: Show selected Funding account & Number of the Investor
+    - To: Show `Account Name` & `Number`.
+    - Amount: Show Capital call amount
+- When user create Distribution tasks using `Cash Distribution` or `Stock Distribution` template, the system will not prefill From, To & Amount data.
+It will show blank.